Paddling the Nile

 October 13, 2013 | No Comments

-One of the most fascinating things about living in China over the past few years is observing how the Internet is changing everything from shopping, to communication, to the way Chinese people think.
+One of the most fascinating things about living in China over the past few years has been observing how the Internet is changing everything from shopping, to communication, to the way Chinese people think.

 For generations, Chinese were heavily influenced by what the Government said in their state-controlled media, determining what is shown on television, the newspapers, radio, books and almost everything in China.
 It was an incredibly powerful channel to spread the propaganda, and in a way, helped control what 1.3 billion Chinese thought and felt, contributing to much of China’s swift rise into the economic powerhouse it is today.